-- 2.2 The NPPF sets out certain 'actions' that must be implemented depending on the HDT result, these are: - a) Less than 95%: an LPA should produce an Action Plan to assess the causes of under-delivery and identify actions to increase delivery in future years; - b) Less than 85%: a 20% buffer should be applied to the five year housing land supply calculation, as well as an Action Plan prepared; - c) Less than 75%: Policies are considered out of date and the presumption of favour of sustainable development applies to decision-taking1. - 2.3 As mentioned above, the HDT is a 'live' document in the sense that the HDT will be updated periodically.
-Whilst the first 2018 HDT results were not published until February 2019, it is expected that the 2019 HDT results will be issued November 2019, as initially intended by the NPPF. - 2.4 Lewes District Council (the Council) has prepared this Housing Delivery Test Action Plan to provide an overview of housing delivery in the district.
-The PPG states that action plans need to be published within six months from publication of the HDT results.
-This first Action Plan will have a shorter lifespan (seven, rather than 12, months), if the 2019 HDT results are published in November, at which point the actions will need to be reviewed. - 2.5 The Action Plan includes an analysis of recent housing delivery, potential barriers to delivery and identifies actions needed to support and improve housing delivery going forward.
-The actions identified within this document aim to obtain a detailed understanding of local issues and help stimulate housing delivery. - 2.6 It should be noted that the HDT does not apply to National Parks, therefore the outputs of this Action Plan only relate to the areas of the district outside the South Downs National Park (SDNP).
-However, due to the influence of the
+- 2.2 The NPPF sets out certain 'actions' that must be implemented depending on the HDT result, these are: - a) Less than 95%: an LPA should produce an Action Plan to assess the causes of under-delivery and identify actions to increase delivery in future years; - b) Less than 85%: a 20% buffer should be applied to the five year housing land supply calculation, as well as an Action Plan prepared; - c) Less than 75%: Policies are considered out of date and the presumption of favour of sustainable development applies to decision-taking. - 2.3 The 2019 HDT results were published on the 13 February 2020.
+The PPG states that action plans need to be published within six months from publication of the HDT results. - 2.4 Lewes District Council (the Council) has prepared this Housing Delivery Test Action Plan to provide an overview of housing delivery in the district.
+The Action Plan includes an analysis of recent housing delivery, potential barriers to delivery and identifies actions needed to support and improve housing delivery going forward.
+The actions identified within this document aim to obtain a detailed understanding of local issues and help stimulate housing delivery. - 2.5 It should be noted that the HDT does not apply to National Parks, therefore the outputs of this Action Plan only relate to the areas of the district outside the South Downs National Park (SDNP).
+However, due to the influence of the SDNP on the rest of the district, particularly in understanding housing delivery and potential barriers (Section 2), commentary may also be provided within the context of the whole district.